 Aims & Objectives:

-The objective of this course is to confirm to the participants their responsibilities for health and safety within both the legal and contractual frameworks.
-It will introduce participants to the revised Construction (Design and Management) Regulations and outline the responsibilities of the Designer and any other duty holders.
+The objective of this course is to confirm to the participants their responsibilities for health and safety within both the legal and contractual frameworks of the CDM Regulations.

 - Overview and developments